-- The Internet and CD-ROMs increase access to information.
-This gives teachers and students quicker and easier access to extensive and current information.
-Research skills are key to efficient use of these resources.
-Questions of validity, accuracy, bias, and interpretation must still be applied to information available on the Internet and CD-ROMs. - Interactions and conversations via e-mail, video and audio conferencing, student-created websites, and online discussion groups provide connections between students and people from cultures around the world.
-This exposure to first-hand information will enable students to directly employ inquiry skills.
-Students present what they have learned in a wide variety of forms (e.g., graphs, maps, text, graphic organizers, web sites, multimedia presentations) that fit their learning styles.
-These presentations can be shared with others, both in their classroom and beyond.
+Questions of validity, accuracy, bias, and interpretation must still be applied to information available on the Internet and CD-ROMs.

+- Interactions and conversations via e-mail, video- and audioconferencing, student-created websites, and online discussion groups provide connections between students and people from cultures around the world.
+This exposure to first-hand information enables students to directly employ inquiry skills.
+Students present what they have learned in a wide variety of forms that fit their learning styles (e.g., graphs, maps, text, graphic organizers, websites, and multimedia presentations).
+These presentations can be shared with others, both in their classroom and beyond. - Controlling information gathering, processing, and presentation involves students actively in their learning.
+For example, Geographic Information Systems (GIS) software enables students to collect data on a community, plot the data using Global Positioning Systems (GPS), and analyse and present their findings by creating maps that demonstrate their learning.